-You may get back pay from Social Security Disability Insurance or Supplemental Security Income depending on the circumstances of your disability case.
-Back pay provides the payments you missed because the Social Security Administration initially denied the claim.
-Back pay may be available for both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+You might get back pay from Social Security Disability Insurance or Supplemental Security Income, depending on the circumstances of your disability case.
+Back pay provides compensation for any money owed to you while waiting on a favorable decision from the Social Security Administration.
+Back pay may be available for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 Understanding Disability Back Pay

-When the Social Security Administration approves you for SSDI and/or SSI, it assigns you an established onset date.
-This is the date when you became eligible for benefits by being unable to work because of your impairment.
-You should receive back pay for the period between this date and when the Social Security Administration approved you for benefits.
+When the Social Security Administration approves you for SSDI or SSI, it assigns you an established onset date.
+This is the date when you became eligible for benefits after being unable to work because of your impairment.
+Therefore, you should receive back pay between this date and when the Social Security Administration approved you for benefits.

-Not everyone who receives approval for benefits through the appeals process will receive back pay, however.
+However, not everyone who receives approval for benefits through the appeals process will receive back pay.